 Moving to redeem is another way to keep possession of your vehicle in spite of bankruptcy.
 Redeeming your vehicle is paying the lender for the value of the car instead of what you currently owe on the car.
 If owe more than the car is worth, redeeming your vehicle might be a good option for you.
 You must be able to cover the equity of the car in order to qualify for a redemption.

 You are in danger of your car being repossessed if you are behind on your car payments.
-Make sure you speak with a Bankruptcy Attorney to find out how you can protect your car from repossession during the bankruptcy process.
+Make sure you speak with a Bankruptcy Attorney to find out how you can protect your car from repossession.